Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 Tasks for spring:

 • Mow for the first time: Start high (around 7–8cm), then gradually lower blades.
+As the weather warms, adjust the cutting height to protect the grass and encourage healthy growth.

 • Scarify (rake): Remove moss, thatch, and debris.